allanalves/How-Long-NSDate-Category/README.md

 # How-Long-NSDate-Category
-Category for NSDate used to describe how long something occurred in past.
-(Currently only Objective-C is supported)
+Category for NSDate used to describe how long something occurred in past.\n (Currently only Objective-C is supported)

 Given a NSDate instance, it's main method returns a NSString describing in a simple understanding way to the